 Real Life Examples

 Now that you have some of my tips, I’m going to share some examples of certain bulk items that I’ve purchased with my last few orders.
 I order monthly with Azure Standard.
+You can read my Beginner’s Guide to Azure Standard here.
 Keep in mind, this is not ALL of my monthly grocery shopping, just what we purchased in bulk during that month.

 - Red Beans, 5lbs